TMJ SymptomsUnderstanding symptoms can help you get solutions

 Often, unresolved chronic pain or discomfort is associated with the temporomandibular (TMJ) joint.
 You use this important joint to eat, chew, talk or yawn.
 The successful working of these joints depends on the smooth interaction of ligaments, muscles, bones and discs that make up the TMJ.

 The largest input to our brain is the Trigeminal nerve, it is amplified by the reticular activating system which gives it incredible influence on all head and neck pain or disorders.
+Differential diagnosis of orofacial pains is crucial in treating all TMJ patients.

 If there is any misalignment in your bite painful or uncomfortable symptoms can result, as: